Conceit is a figure of speech in which two vastly different objects are likened together with the help of similes or metaphors.

 Thy tempest-tossed body.”

 He compares Juliet to a boat in a storm.
-The comparison is an extended metaphor where he compares her eyes to a sea, her tears to a storm, her sighs to the stormy winds and her body to a boat in a storm.
+The comparison is an extended metaphor in which he compares her eyes to a sea, her tears to a storm, her sighs to the stormy winds, and her body to a boat in a storm.

 “If they be two, they are two so As stiff